ibrahimy353/Static-Site-Generator-/posts/about-me.md

 **Certification**

 1. Google fundamentals of digital marketing.
 1. Bachelors of Engineering in Electrical and Electronics
 1. Agile and Scrum Fundamentals.
-1. AWS certified cloud practitioner (currently undertaking it under Udemy).
+1. AWS certified cloud practitioner (Udemy).
 #          **Interests and Hobbies**
 1. Reading on self-improvement books, Engineering and environment topics.
 1. Physical training and exercise.